Spectral dissection of finite rank perturbations of normal operators

-Since $\Om$ is a Smirnov domain~\cite{Du}, the functions $g$ as above are dense in $E^2(\Om)$.
+Since $\Om$ is a Smirnov domain~\cite{Du}, functions $g$ as above form a dense subspace of $E^2(\Om)$.

-Notice also that $E^2(\Om)$ is dual to $\Etwo_0(\Omc)$ with respect to the Cauchy duality (defined by the left hand side of the above identity).
-So the boundedness of the Carleson embedding~\eqref{Carleson-J} implies the boundedness of the operator $f\mapsto C(f\mu)$ from $L^2(\chi_{\Om}\cdot\mu)$ to $\Etwo_0(\Omc)$.
+Notice also that $E^2(\Om)$ is dual to $\Etwo_0(\Omc)$ with respect to Cauchy duality (defined by the left hand side of the above identity).
+Accordingly, the boundedness of Carleson's embedding operator ~\eqref{Carleson-J} implies the boundedness of the linear transform $f\mapsto C(f\mu)$, defined on $L^2(\chi_{\Om}\cdot\mu)$ and with values in $\Etwo_0(\Omc)$.
 The boundedness of the second operator is checked similarly. \end{proof}